nickgammon/G-Pascal/markdown/pascal_compiler.md

 * **lcdpos** (line, column) moves the cursor on the LCD screen to the specified position (zero-relative).
 * **write**, **writeln** and **lcdwrite** statements may take the following arguments:
     * String literals of any length: these will be written "as is".
+    * An *expression*, which is written as a signed decimal number.
     * **chr** ( *expression* ) --- this converts the value of the expression to a character and writes that, for example: